-The financial statements of the San Dieguito River Valley Regional Open Space Park Joint Powers Authority (JPA) have been prepared in conformity with generally accepted accounting principles (GAAP).
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The financial statements of San Dieguito River Valley Regional Open Space Park Joint Powers Authority (the "JPA") have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to government units.
+The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the government's accounting policies are described below.